rosmod/rosmod/doc/sphinx/source/Introduction.rst

 Introduction
 ============

 `ROSMOD <https://github.com/finger563/rosmod>`_ is a tool suite for rapid prototyping component-based software applications using the `Robot Operating System <http://www.ros.org>`_ (ROS).
-Using ROSMOD, an application developers can create and manage *projects* for distributed real-time embedded systems.
+Using ROSMOD, an application developer can create and manage *projects* for distributed real-time embedded systems.
 Each ROSMOD Project consists of *models* that represent the structure and behavior of the system:

 * Software Model : One or more ROS packages in the workspace.
 * Hardware Model: One or more Hardware devices.